wp-plugins/shorter-links/readme.txt

 Stable tag: 1.8

 This plugin creates rel="shortlink" link with a shorter URL in it, along with an appropriate Link HTTP header.
-For v3, it replaces the built in one.

 == Description ==